Canterbury Christ Church University

 - Sustainability Events

-- CUUU has an abundance of opportunities to get involved with sustainability on campus.
+- CCCU has an abundance of opportunities to get involved with sustainability on campus.
 Explore their designated Sustainability Events calendar to see what is upcoming, from a mobile zero waste van arriving on campus to a collaborative, multimedia exhibit on the Earth Charter.